Congqian Youzuo Lingjianshan: Anime

 An anime television series based on the series premiered on January 8, 2016.
 The series is directed by Iku Suzuki and animated by Studio Deen, with character designs by Makoto Iino.
 Yumiko Ishii serves as the chief animation director.
 Hirofune Hane serves as art director, Kazuhisa Yamabu provides color key for the series, and Kazuya Tanaka is directing the sound, which is produced by Half HP Studio.

-The opening theme is "Fast End", performed by After The Rain (the dues unit between the utaites Mafumafu and Soraru), and the ending theme song is "Kizuna" (Bonds), performed by Kakichoco.
+The opening theme is "Fast End", performed by Soraru and Mafumafu, and the ending theme song is "Kizuna" (Bonds), performed by Kakichoco.
 The series aired on AT-X, Tokyo MX, KBS Kyoto, Sun TV, and TV Aichi.

 A second season aired from January 8 to March 26, 2017.